 A solution is to use the feature that differentiates Able2Extract from all other PDF converter tools – Custom PDF to Excel.

-- Click on the Excel icon in the Command toolbar.
+- Click on the Custom Excel tab in the Command toolbar.

-On the right-hand side of the Able2Extract interface, you’ll see the Custom Excel Panel with advanced options to customize PDF to Excel conversion.
+Under the Custom Excel tab and on the right-hand side of the Able2Extract interface, you’ll see the Custom Excel advanced options to customize PDF to Excel conversion.

 Check Show Rows and Manual Row Editing boxes and you’ll be able to add column and row lines, reposition, or erase them.
 To see what the final output will look like, check the Show Preview box at the bottom.